 Johnson County’s utility-scale application process considers how much land in acres a project proposes using, rather than kW or MW, because approval rests heavily on balancing land use, agricultural and environmental protection, property rights and renewable, clean energy needs.
 In addition, as technology advances, proposed solar array projects may generate more MW per acre.

-As of Jan.
-1, 2023, there are two operational utility-scale solar arrays located in unincorporated Johnson County, and a third one is approved to be built:
+As of May 1, 2024, there are two operational utility-scale solar arrays located in unincorporated Johnson County, a third one is being built, and a fourth is approved to be built.

-Farmers Electric Cooperative array near Frytown is 1.5 MW on approximately nine acres.
+Existing: Farmers Electric Cooperative array near Frytown.
+1.5 MW on approximately nine acres.
 It began operating in 2014 and expanded in 2016.

-MidAmerican Energy array near Hills is 3 MW on approximately 15 acres.
+Existing: MidAmerican Energy array near Hills.
+3 MW on approximately 15 acres.
 It began operating in 2021.

 Part 2: Pathway Options and Regulatory Documents